REGoth-project/REGoth-bs/docs-source/getting-started/building-regoth.rst

   $ sudo pacman -S physfs libx11 libxcursor libxi icu mesa freeglut libxrandr

   # Development dependencies (optional).
-  $ sudo pacman -S doxygen
+  $ sudo pacman -S doxygen plantuml

 .. note:: If a required package is missing, or you managed to compile REGoth on a distribution not explicitly listed above, we would *greatly* appreciate a pull request or GitHub issue with this